Banda della Magliana: Roberto Calvi's case

 Furthermore, the son of Roberto Calvi has claimed that Emanuela Orlandi's case was closely related to Calvi's case.

 Emanuela Orlandi

-Emanuela Orlandi, a citizen of Vatican City, mysteriously disappeared on June 22, 1983 at the age of fifteen.
+Emanuela Orlandi, a citizen of Vatican City, mysteriously disappeared on 22 June 1983 at the age of fifteen.
 Although the case still has not been solved, and Orlandi has remained missing ever since, apparently some have tried to exchange her for Grey Wolves member Mehmet Ali Ağca, who shot the Pope in 1981.
-Allegedly, some of the persons who tried to strike the deal with the Vatican were members of the Banda della Magliana.
+Allegedly, some of the persons who tried to strike a deal with the Vatican were members of the Banda della Magliana.